FaizanAshiq/faizanashiq/README.md

 ## 🚀 About Me

 I am a Backend Developer & DevOps Engineer with expertise in building robust, scalable services and automating infrastructure.
-Currently, I’m contributing to [Muuve](https://muuve.co.za), crafting microservices with **NestJS**, architecting CI/CD pipelines on **AWS**, and collaborating with front-end teams using **Angular**.
+Currently, I'm contributing to [Muuve](https://muuve.co.za), crafting microservices with **NestJS**, architecting CI/CD pipelines on **AWS**, and collaborating with front-end teams using **Angular**.

-- 🔭 I’m currently working on **Muuve**: enhancing its APIs and DevOps workflows.
+- 🔭 I'm currently working on **Muuve**: enhancing its APIs and DevOps workflows.
-- 🌱 I’m learning **advanced Kubernetes operators** and exploring **AI/ML integration** in backend systems.
+- 🌱 I'm learning **advanced Kubernetes operators** and exploring **AI/ML integration** in backend systems.
 - 💬 Ask me about **NestJS**, **AWS DevOps**, **Docker**, **Kubernetes**, and **Microservices**.
-- 👯 I’m open to mentoring fellow developers on **DevOps best practices**.
+- 👯 I'm open to mentoring fellow developers on **DevOps best practices**.

 ## 🛠️ Skills & Tools